Aaditya-Nepal/Blender-Controller/README.md

-# Blender 3D object controller
+# Blender 3D objects Controller

 A real-time hand tracking system that allows you to control 3D objects inside Blender using your webcam and Mediapipe.
-This project uses a socket connection to send landmark data from a Python.
+This project uses a socket connection to send landmark data from a Python OpenCV/Mediapipe server to Blender
-OpenCV/Mediapipe server to Blender, enabling intuitive manipulation (position, rotation, and scale) of 3D models based on your hand movement.

 ---